zen29d/zen29d.github.io/_posts/2023-09-27-peek-into-packet.md

 ## Then there is the performance

-System: Since RPi is low performance computer, you will see some packet drops, though it's tuneable.
+Since RPi is low performance computer, you will see some packet drops, though it's tuneable.

 ![](assets/images/peek_into_packet/1695822661694.png)